Custom Landscaping For Your Custom Home.

 As you may recall from the soil engineer blog we wrote regarding the Hillcrest, that home has a mud dam with drain tile below the footings and outside that go to the exposed grade.
-Nelson Landscape developed a grading plan to prevent ground water from flooding the basement, which is high priority when it comes to this exposed lower-level lake lot.
+Nelson Landscape developed a grading plan to prevent groundwater from flooding the basement, which is a high priority when it comes to this exposed lower-level lake lot.

 Once construction has started, Corey will meet with the client to finalize the softscapes for the design.
 The owners of the Hillcrest were looking for low maintenance shrubbery, bright-colored flowers, and mosses and plants that help their retaining walls appear to be part of a natural hillside.
 This personal experience brings together the landscaper’s recommendations with a client’s vision for their beautiful new yard.

 Tons Of Materials At The Hillcrest